How to Become a Physical Therapist

 Step 3: Take and Pass the NPTE

-Administered and given by the Federation of State Boards of Physical Therapy, the NPTE is offered four times yearly - in January, April, July and October.
-Candidates can attempt the exam up to three times a year, and if you don't pass you can always come back the following year.
+The National Physical Therapy Examination (NPTE) is a computer-administered exam comprising 250 multiple-choice questions in five sections.
+Scores range from 200 to 800 and anything above a 600 is considered a passing grade.
+Administered and given by the Federation of State Boards of Physical Therapy (FSBPT), the NPTE is offered four times -- in January, April, July and October -- each year.
+Each candidate can take the exam up to three times a year, and if you don't pass you can always come back the following year.

 Step 4: Get Licensed to Practice

-Physical therapists also need to meet continuing education requirements every two years in most states, which will keep you up-to-date on new developments in the profession and in your chosen specialty.
+The fourth step in how to become a physical therapist is to get licensed.
+Sounds easy enough, but that means completing compliance training, background checks and other criteria.
+Physical therapists also need to meet continuing education requirements every two years in most states, which will keep you up-to-date on your chosen profession and specialty.

 Step 5: Complete Your Residency (Optional)